tjwoodall/individuals-capital-gains-income-api/resources/public/api/conf/common/testing.md

 The following groups are stateful in the sandbox:

-- Employment Resources V2.0
-- Non-PAYE Employment Income V2.0
-- Other Employment Income V2.0
-- Dividends Income V2.0
-- UK Dividends Income V2.0
-- Foreign Income V2.0
-- Employments Financial Details V2.0
-- Insurance Policies Income V2.0
-- Pensions Income V2.0
-- UK Savings Account V2.0
-- Capital Gains on Residential Property Disposals V2.0
+- Capital Gains on Residential Property Disposals
-- Other Income V2.0
-- Savings Income V2.0
-- Other Capital Gains and Disposals V2.0
+- Other Capital Gains and Disposals